imisiaina/CV/README.md

 ## Hobbies

-- Gaming: I enjoy playing games and is a major reason for my passion in IT and technology
+- Gaming 🎮: I enjoy playing games and is a major reason for my passion in IT and technology
-- Music: I enjoy listening to music and have also taken part in a music concert as part of a group.
+- Music 🎶: I enjoy listening to music and have also taken part in a music concert as part of a group.
-- Drums: I had taken some lessons in playing the drums at a young age but since I have not played for a few years I have had to relearn and continue to self teach to improve
+- Drums 🥁: I had taken some lessons in playing the drums at a young age but since I have not played for a few years I have had to relearn and continue to self teach to improve
-- Guitar: I began to teach myself to play the guitar through Youtube and books and hope to be able to play well enough to play all sorts of songs
+- Guitar 🎸: I began to teach myself to play the guitar through Youtube and books and hope to be able to play well enough to play all sorts of songs